 3. How does the first paragraph of this section reflect the American view that Communism is the same the world over?

 4. The first interactive exercise in this lesson explored the way in which the connotations of the verbs in Parts II and III of NSC 68 define the societies of the United States and the Soviet Union.
 However, we encounter connotation as argument even before we get to the verbs.
 We see it in the very titles of the sections.
 What does the word "purpose" connote?
 What does the word "design" connote?

 5. Why would the authors of NSC 68 assign a "purpose" to the United States and a "design" to the Soviet Union?
-3. With would the authors of 1400 to assign a purpose to the Officer States and a design to the Soviet Officer.

 6. Why do the authors use "the United States" in the title of Part II and "the Kremlin" in the title of Part III?